 Colosseum and Roman forum

-I have visited the inside of it several times and if you have time it can be worth it but I do find the outside to be truly magnificent.
+I have visited the inside of it several times and while it can be worth it but I do find the outside to be the thing that is truly magnificent.

-Its rows or arches, its battered white marble, the location beside the arch and the start of the via sacra are magical, even if nowadays drowned in visitors and ‘gladiators’!
+Its rows of arches, its battered walls, the location beside the arch and the start of the via sacra are magical, even if nowadays drowned in visitors and ‘gladiators’…

 The story is different for the forum.